gluobe/cloud-native-track-kubernetes/lab-05/README.md

 ## Task 4: YAML and namespaces

 When working with YAML you can use namespaces in different ways:
-* metadata in YAML
+* as metadata in YAML
-* option on the command line
+* as an option provided on the command line

 As we deleted the namespace in a previous task we first need to recreate it:

 ```
 kubectl apply -f lab-05-namespace.yml

+---

 namespace/lab-05 created
 ```